The National City Depot

 From the San Diego Trolley, take the Blue Line to National City / 24th St Station.
 The Depot is about 4 blocks west of the station.
 Call the Depot and we may be able to pick you up (depending on staffing and number of visitors).

-The Depot is open Thursday, Fridays, Saturdays, Sundays and Holidays (except Thanksgiving and Christmas) 9 am - 5 pm and by appointment.
+The Depot is open Saturdays and Sundays and Holidays (except Thanksgiving and Christmas) 10 am - 4 pm and by appointment.

 Some Common Questions about the National City Depot